alccrts/SQL_Projects/Review of UK Arts Funding.md

 ### Exploring the Data

 Below is a sample of the questions I devised in order to explore the data.
-The SQL queries I wrote to generate answers can be viewed by clicking the drop down arrows.

 **What was the total value of the grants distributed each year and across all five years?**